paulirish/lite-youtube-embed/readme.md

 1. Include the stylesheet within your application
 1. Include the script as well
-1. Define your custom element name
-1. Use the element with your defined name in markup and scripting
+1. Use the element `lite-youtube` markup and scripting
 1. Be happy that you're providing a better user experience to your visitors

 ```html